renjieliu/prospero-challenge/README.md

 # prospero-challenge
-To get the result of prospero challenge with SQL
+To get the result of prospero challenge with SQL - [Prospero Challenge](https://www.mattkeeter.com/projects/prospero/)

 # To do